High-Vacuum, Thermal PVD System

 End Result

-As seen above, this PVD system works extremely well for the rapid melting and depositing of metals.
-Copper and Nickel have so far been tested but with those temperatures proven, most common metals could be deposited with this system.
+As shown above, this PVD system works extremely well for rapid melting and deposition of metals.
+Copper and Nickel have so far been tested, but with those temperatures proven, most common metals could be deposited with this system.

-Future work involves a shutter system to control deposition more accurately, a method of moving samples to more consistently coat them, and a variac to accurately tune the boat temperature.
+Future work involves a shutter system to control deposition more accurately, a method of moving samples to more consistently coat them, and a variac/triac system to accurately tune the boat's temperature.

-As seen above, this PVD system works extremely well for the rapid melting and depositing of metals.
-Copper and Nickel have so far been tested but with those temperatures proven, most common metals could be deposited with this system.
+As shown above, this PVD system works extremely well for rapid melting and deposition of metals.
+Copper and Nickel have so far been tested, but with those temperatures proven, most common metals could be deposited with this system.

-Future work involves a shutter system to control deposition more accurately, a method of moving samples to more consistently coat them, and a variac to accurately tune the boat temperature.
+Future work involves a shutter system to control deposition more accurately, a method of moving samples to more consistently coat them, and a variac/triac system to accurately tune the boat's temperature.